carrvo/mindie/README.md

 This can be used completely isolated from the internet (with TLS warnings) in a homenet or, with the additional purchase of a domain (not included) and configuring [Let's Encrypt](https://letsencrypt.org/) (not documented here), it can be used on the public internet.

-TODO: update MIndie-Client to be configured for arbitrary `OAuth2TokenVerify` URIs.

 ## Sub-Projects

 - [MIndie-IdP](https://github.com/carrvo/mindie-idp)